 Users that are assigned to "/root" container, will automatically become a global administrator with full privileges to all objects.

-Global admins are marked with the yellow trophy:
+Global admins are marked with the yellow crown:

 Containers will work like a tree.
 The container "/root" will be always the top of the tree.
 The next layer in the tree could be a "Tenant".
 Tenants could be departments of your company or even different companies using the same openITCOCKPIT.
 Inside of a Tenant, you can create "Nodes".
 This will help to implement your companies structure into the monitoring environment.